What is the 150 Play List program?

 How can I get the 150 Play List Crew to stop at my event/in my city?

 Unfortunately, all of our tour stops have already been scheduled but we encourage all interested organizations, schools and municipalities to host their own 150 Play List event or program.
-For more information on hosting a Play List event or program visit the Community Resources page beginning January 16.
-And don’t forget to register your event or program so it will appear as a community event on our website.
+For more information on hosting a Play List event or program visit the Community Resources page.
+And while you're there don’t forget to register your event or program, any that are open to the public and have a participatory opportunity will appear on the Tour Stops & Events page of our website.

 When can I apply for a micro-grant and what are the deadlines?